DIVYAN5H/Maps-Magik/README.md

 - Linking DB to get user data.

 ## Notes
-loc:12 of components/search.vue shows error in ide but works as expected in application
+loc:12 of components/TempA.vue and loc:7 of TempB shows error in ide but works as expected in application